The Auslander bijections and universal extensions

 is surjective, or equivalently, it is an isomorphism of posets.

-The main result states a bijection triangle, which involves the restricted Auslander bijections, universal extensions and the Auslander-Reiten duality.
-In particular, the restricted Auslander bijection holds in an abelian category having Auslander-Reiten duality.
+The main result claims that a bijection triangle is commutative, which involves the restricted Auslander bijections, universal extensions and the Auslander-Reiten duality.
+In particular, the restricted Auslander bijection always holds in an abelian category having Auslander-Reiten duality.

 10pt